 Bienvenue à la classe de français!

-Testing: Each unit contains four lesson quizzes (20 points each) and one major test (100 points.
-These tests are designed to assess progress in listening, reading and writing in French.
+Testing: Each unit contains six lesson quizzes (20 points each) and one major test (100 points.)
+The tests are designed to assess progress in listening, reading and writing in French.
 One quiz score is usually dropped from the student's average each quarter.
 The dropped score can be the student's lowest score or the one missed due to absence for any reason.
 Students therefore do not make up missed quizzes, unless they miss more than one during the quarter.
 If this happens, the first missed quiz will drop and any others will be made up.
-This is to simplify the problem of make-up work, especially because each test includes a listening component which has to be administered in the French classroom.
+This is to simplify the problem of make-up work, especially because most tests include a listening component which has to be administered in the French classroom.
 The unit tests are a more important assessment and cannot be dropped.

-Grading: The grade is based on a percentage of points earned, following the scale approved by the high school.
+Grading: The grade is based on a percentage of points earned, following this scale:

-Extra Credit: Extra points are occasionally available as prizes in a review game.
+Extra Credit: Extra points are occasionally available as prizes in review games.
 For the most part, extra credit does not exist.

-Bring to class: textbook, workbook, notebook for note-taking (absolutely essential), pen or pencil, good attitude, sense of humor!
+Bring to class: textbook, workbook, pen or pencil, good attitude, sense of humor!